 The first PM Chapel Committee and General Chapel Fund had been set up as early as 1831.
 (Hugh Bourne wanted simple buildings that could easily be converted to cottages should the need arise.)
 The BCs, MNC and UMFC all made similar provision.

 Following the 1932 Union a Chapel Affairs Department was established in Manchester, where the WM committee had been based since 1855.
 In 1973 this became the Property Division and from 1996 the Property Committee.
 This not only scrutinized and advised on local schemes, but included experts on legal and financial matters and was concerned with the link between architecture and theology.
 After the demise of the Property Committee as such, the task of scrutinizing schemes etc. was for individuals working in the Property Office to do, until a major change took place in 2009.
-At that point, the responsibility for giving consent to property schemes (now known as projects) was in most cases devolved to the District.
+At that point, the responsibility for giving consent to property schemes (now known as projects) was in many cases devolved to the District, with the Connexional Team still retaining consent-giving functions on a range of issues.